 (a) Entrance Meeting.
 After arriving on site, the inspector should inform the licensee's management representative of the purpose and scope of the inspection to be performed.
 This notification should be made as soon as practical after arriving on site.
 However, in certain instances, the inspector may choose to inform the licensee of his or her presence on site after initial observations of licensed activities currently in progress.

 The purpose of the entrance briefing is to inform licensee management that an inspection is being conducted and to indicate the tentative schedule for discussing or reviewing selected inspection items with various licensee staff personnel.
-However, in some instances, the inspector may only need to inform management of NRC's presence on site, and apprie management that an exit meeting will be conducted at the end of the inspection to detail the inspection findings.
+However, in some instances, the inspector may only need to inform management of NRC's presence on site, and apprise management that an exit meeting will be conducted at the end of the inspection to detail the inspection findings.

 This is often an opportune time for the inspector to identify personnel to be interviewed.
 Scheduling interviews will enhance inspector efficiency and give the licensee the opportunity to have the most knowledgeable individuals present to respond in the areas being inspected.